-You are reading this article because you may have given snail farming business some thought.
+You are reading this article because you may have given the snail farming business some thought.
 I’m here to help convince you on why you start this lucrative business.
 I will also show you how you can start your own small/big scale snail farming business in no time.

 Snail farming business is one of the most lucrative livestock businesses any entrepreneur can venture into.
-Unfortunately, it has been neglected perhaps due to fears the technique required to start the business are complicated.
-The truth is, snail farming business is not rocket science; it is very simple to start and very profitable too.
+Unfortunately, it has been neglected perhaps due to fears the technique required to start the business is complicated.
+The truth is, the snail farming business is not rocket science; it is very simple to start and very profitable too.

 BENEFITS OF SNAIL FARMING BUSINESS

 The benefits of starting a snail farming business are many.
-Apart from being good source of high income with relatively low capital investment, snail farming brings much more benefits to the table.
+Apart from being a good source of high income with relatively low capital investment, snail farming brings much more benefits to the table.
 It is almost effortless, as managing the farm requires relatively less work.
 Other benefits include.

 - Snail meat is a good source of animal protein, hence their high demands.

-- Snails are hermaphrodites having both male and female reproductive organ.
+- Snails are hermaphrodites having both male and female reproductive organs.
 This feature makes them highly reproductive – a healthy snail is capable of producing an average of 200-300 eggs in one batch 2-3 times a year.

-- The business is not time-consuming, and can be combined with other business.
+- The business is not time-consuming and can be combined with other business.

 - Any agriculture business idea is beneficial because it has to do with feeding a nation.

-Having established that snail farming is a very lucrative business filled with mouth-watering benefits, and that succeeding at it is very simple.
+Having established that snail farming is a very lucrative business filled with mouth-watering benefits and that succeeding at it is very simple.
 Let us now go ahead to discuss the necessities of starting up the business.